 Having both PV and solar water heating would make the best use of available roof area.
-Ideally, we would be integrated these both of these technologies into new-build homes – to maximise the contribution of solar energy and reduce carbon emissions.
+Ideally, we would be integrating these technologies into new-build homes wherever they are appropriate – to maximise the contribution of solar energy and reduce carbon emissions.

 A renewable energy technology could be ideal for pumping water where there is no mains electricity available, as a grid connection may be expensive and a diesel generator noisy and polluting.

 The two main factors to consider when seeking a suitable pump are the flow rate – the amount of water that the pump will deliver, and the head – the height through which it will raise the water.
 These are related, as increasing the head will decrease the delivered flow.
 It’s important to minimise bends and other friction losses in pipework, as navigating these will require greater pressure, and as pressure and head are directly related, this effectively means a greater head.

 Manufacturers’ technical data sheets will give the performance range of each pump, with graphs showing optimum combinations of flow and head.
 A pump sized properly to your needs will operate most efficiently.
 Suction pumps are limited to a depth of a few metres, so to draw water from a well or borehole, you’ll almost certainly need to lower in a submersible pump.
 Pumping wastewater or sewage necessitates one designed to handle drainage or effluent.